Amateur Radio Club Station Licenses

 1. Obtain ARRL VEC Form 605-C from the ARRL's FCC Amateur Radio Forms page.
 The club license trustee must complete the form.
 The trustee and another responsible club official must sign the form in the appropriate places.
 Using the NCVEC Form 605 also is acceptable, but these instructions refer to the ARRL VEC Form 605-C.

-3. Use a typewriter or print clearly in ink.
+3. Enter information into the interactive form or print clearly in ink.

 4. Complete all applicable fields on this form - telephone numbers, fax number and email addresses are optional, but supplying this is information recommended.